LIAAD/Time-Matters/README.md

 #### BySentence
 <hr>

 Getting temporal scores by sentence is possible through the following code.
-This configuration assumes "py_heideltime" as default temporal tagger (more about this [[here|Text-Representation#Temporal-Expressions]]), "BySentence" as the score_type and the default parameters of time_matters.
+This configuration assumes "py_heideltime" as default temporal tagger, "BySentence" as the score_type and the default parameters of time_matters.
 In this configuration, multiple occurrences of a temporal expression in different sentences (e.g., "As of 2010..."; "...the quake in 2010 was..."), will return multiple (eventually different) scores (e.g., 0.2 for its occurrence in sentence 1; and 0.982 for its occurrence on the other sentence).

 ```` bash
 results = Time_Matters_SingleDoc(text, score_type='BySentence')